-Tachyon is a memory-centric distributed file system enabling reliable file sharing at memory-speed across cluster frameworks, such as Spark and MapReduce.
+Tachyon is a memory-centric distributed storage system enabling reliable data sharing at memory-speed across cluster frameworks, such as Spark and MapReduce.
 It achieves high performance by leveraging lineage information and using memory aggressively.
 Tachyon caches working set files in memory, thereby avoiding going to disk to load datasets that are frequently read.
 This enables different jobs/queries and frameworks to access cached files at memory speed.

 java.io.Fileclass, providing InputStream and OutputStream interfaces and efficient support for memory-mapped I/O. We recommend using this API to get the best performance from Tachyon.

 Compatibility: Tachyon implements the Hadoop FileSystem interface.
 Therefore, Hadoop MapReduce and Spark can run with Tachyon without modification.
 However, close integration is required to fully take advantage of Tachyon, and we are working towards that.
 End-to-end latency speedup depends on the workload and the framework, since various frameworks have different execution overhead.

 Pluggable underlayer file system: To provide fault-tolerance, Tachyon checkpoints in-memory data to the underlayer file system.
 It has a generic interface to make plugging different underlayer file systems easy.
 We currently support HDFS, S3, GlusterFS, and single-node local file systems, and support for many other file systems is coming.

 Native support for raw tables: Table data with over hundreds of columns is common in data warehouses.
 Tachyon provides native support for multi-columned data, with the option to put only hot columns in memory to save space.

 Web UI: Users can browse the file system easily through the web UI.
 Under debug mode, administrators can view detailed information of each file, including locations, checkpoint path, etc.

 Command line interaction: Users can use